Autistic Communication Tool for Primary Care Consultations

 Does the symptom ever spread beyond the main area?

-E.g. usually in your ankle but sometimes spreads to your knee/starts in the right breast but can be felt in the rightarmpit/ your hip but sometimes spreads to the back.
+E.g. usually in your ankle, but sometimes spreads to your knee/starts in the right breast but can be felt in the right armpit/ your hip but sometimes spreads to the back.

 Associated symptoms